RavenousLegs

 4. Get Started

-If you have passed the above 3 criteria and you know you can travel solo, all you need is that one final push to start.
-Believe me, all it takes is just a start.
-Even as an experienced solo traveler, I still sometimes face apprehensions when I land at new destination- “Am I doing the right thing by being all by myself at this place?” and the next thought is - “Now that I’m already here, let me make the most of it” and this thought leads to the most exciting journeys of my life.
-So, it’s just these small starts that make big differences in your travels and your life.
+If you’ve met the above three criteria and are confident in your ability to travel solo, all you need is that final push to begin.
+Trust me, all it takes is a single step.
+Even as an experienced solo traveler, I occasionally encounter apprehensions when I arrive at a new destination—“Am I making the right decision by being alone here?” and the next thought is, “Now that I’m already here, let me make the most of it,” which ultimately leads to the most exhilarating journeys of my life.
+So, it’s these small initial steps that make a significant difference in your travels and your life.

 RavenousLegs - Insights into Solo Traveling